Aterfax/DCS-World-Dedicated-Server-Docker/README.md

 **Q:** What does this Docker image do?

-**A:** It lets you run the DCS Dedicated server on Linux (in a Docker container) with web based access to a GUI running the xfce desktop environment.
+**A:** It lets you run the DCS Dedicated server on Linux (in a Docker container) with web based access to a GUI running the xfce desktop environment complete with auto installation (including chosen map modules), auto startup and auto updates.

 ## Longer summary